 Pearl de Vere arrived in Cripple Creek, Colorado from Denver during the Silver Panic of 1893.
-When the country moved to the gold standard, millionaires, including the likes of Horace Tabor, lost their fortunes and businesses were effected all over the city.
+When the country moved to the gold standard, millionaires, including the likes of Horace Tabor, lost their fortunes, and businesses were affected all over the city.
 This included the many houses of ill-repute.

 Pearl de Vere was well known in Denver as Mrs. Martin and had obtained a small fortune from her services to the wealthy gentlemen of Denver.
 However, when the first slowdown occurred in the city, the wise Ms. Pearl headed to the booming gold camp of Cripple Creek.